-Item 13 – That the Board shall consist of five (5) members and no deputy members.
+Item 13 – That the Board shall consist of six (6) members and no deputy members.

-Item 14 – That the remuneration is set to SEK 350,000 for the chairman of the Board and SEK 175,000 each for the other the members of the Board that are elected by the General Meeting and are not employees in the Company.
-The total remuneration to the Board thus totals SEK 1,050,000.
+Item 14 – That the remuneration is set to SEK 380,000 for the Chairman of the Board and SEK 190,000 each for the other the members of the Board that are elected by the General Meeting and are not employees in the Company.
+In comparison with the previous year's fees, the proposal constitutes an increase of SEK 30,000 to the Chairman of the Board and an increase of SEK 15,000 to the other Board members.
+The total remuneration to the Board thus totals SEK 1,330,000.
 The remuneration includes work in the Audit and Remuneration Committees.
 Fees for the auditor are proposed to be paid in accordance to invoice.

-Item 15 – That the AGM resolves to re-elect Annikki Schaeferdiek, Åsa Landén Ericsson, Martin Henricson, Peter Lindström and Bo Nordlander as members of the Board.
-As the chairman of the Board it is proposed that the AGM re-elects Bo Nordlander.
+Item 15 – That the AGM resolves to re-elect Annikki Schaeferdiek, Åsa Landén Ericsson, Martin Henricson, Peter Lindström and Bo Nordlander as members of the Board and to elect Erik Syrén as new member of the Board.
+As the Chairman of the Board it is proposed that the AGM re-elects Bo Nordlander.

-That the AGM re-elects, in accordance with the Audit Committee’s recommendation, the auditing firm PricewaterhouseCoopers AB as the auditors of the Company until the end of the AGM held in 2019.
-PricewaterhouseCoopers AB intends to appoint the authorised auditor Aleksander Lyckow as the principal auditor.
+That the AGM re-elects, in accordance with the Board’s recommendation, the auditing firm PricewaterhouseCoopers AB as the auditors of the Company until the end of the AGM held in 2020.
+PricewaterhouseCoopers AB has announced that it intend to appoint the authorised auditor Aleksander Lyckow as the principal auditor.

 Item 16 - Principles for appointment of the Nomination Committee

 The Nomination Committee proposes that the AGM resolves that the Nomination Committee shall consist of four members.
-The chairman of the Board shall contact the three largest shareholders or shareholder groups (this refers to shareholders whose shares are registered directly or in the name of a nominee) in accordance with Euroclear Sweden AB's share register as of the last trading day in June of the current year (i.e. the year the annual general meeting on which current principles have been established has been held) and other reliable information the Company has received as of this date.
+The Chairman of the Board shall contact the three largest (based on number of votes held) shareholders or shareholder groups (this refers to shareholders whose shares are registered directly or in the name of a nominee) in accordance with Euroclear Sweden AB's share register as of the last trading day in June of the current year (i.e. the year the annual general meeting on which current principles have been established has been held) and other reliable information the Company has received as of this date.
 Documented shareholdings through pension or endowment insurance may be taken into account.
-These shareholders each appoint a representative which, together with the chairman of the Board, shall be the Nomination Committee for the period until a new committee is appointed by mandate from the next AGM.
-The names of the three representatives and the names of the shareholders they represent shall be announced no later than six months before the AGM 2019.
+These shareholders each appoint a representative which, together with the Chairman of the Board, shall be the Nomination Committee for the period until a new committee is appointed by mandate from the next AGM.
+The names of the three representatives and the names of the shareholders they represent shall be announced no later than six months before the AGM 2020.

 If any of the three largest shareholders or shareholder groups does not wish to appoint such a representative, the fourth largest shareholder or group of owners should be asked to appoint a representative and so on until the Nomination Committee has four members.
 The majority of the members of the Nomination Committee shall be independent of the Company and its management.
-At least one of the members of the Nomination Committee shall be independent in relation to the Company's largest shareholder or group of shareholders who collaborate on the Company's management.
+At least one of the members of the Nomination Committee shall be independent in relation to the Company's largest (based on number of votes held) shareholder or group of shareholders who collaborate on the Company's management.
 The CEO or other executive management shall not be a member of the Nomination Committee.
 Board members can be part of the Nomination Committee but shall not constitute a majority of its members.
-If more than one board member is included in the Nomination Committee, only one of them may be dependent of the Company's major shareholders.
+If more than one Board member is included in the Nomination Committee, only one of them may be dependent of the Company's major shareholders.
 The Nomination Committee shall appoint a chairman within the group.
-The chairman of the Board or other board member shall not be chairman of the Nomination Committee.
+The Chairman of the Board or other Board member shall not be chairman of the Nomination Committee.

 If a member leaves the Nomination Committee before its work is completed and if the Nomination Committee considers that there is a need to replace the member, the Nomination Committee shall appoint a new member in accordance with the principles above, but based on Euroclear Sweden AB's share register as soon as possible after the member left his position.
 Change in the composition of the Nomination Committee shall be announced immediately.